ebpf-networking/bash-cni/README.md

 pod1        1/1    Running   0         3m   10.244.2.4   vm3
 ```

-It shows the pods and their IP addresses.
+It shows that the pods are installed successfully with the bash-cni plugin.
+Their IP addresses are also listed in the output.

 ## Test the connectivities of the pods